 "What if something goes wrong?"

 As a mother: We aren't ignorant enough to assume life always goes as planned.
-Right now I have low risk normal pregnancy.
-I see my midwife every 4 weeks and will see her more the closer to my due date I get.
+Right now I have low-risk normal pregnancy.
+I see my midwife every 4 weeks and will see her more often the closer to my due date I get.
 If at any point things change, so will the plan.
-If my baby is breached going into week 38, we have a plan to transfer to the leading hospital in the nation for delivering breached babies vaginally.
+If my baby is breech going into week 38, we have a plan to transfer to the leading hospital in the nation for delivering breech babies vaginally.
 If something goes wrong during labor, I'll get rushed the 5 miles down to the hospital for an emergency cesarean.

 As your doula: No matter what your initial birth plan might be something will inevitably go off course.
 That's the magic of birth and that's why I also encourage my clients to say they have "birth preferences" and not a "plan".
 When you surround yourself with a solid birth team who you trust and supports your choices, then you are prepared to face whatever situations might come up and will be supported through any outcome.